-While transportation costs had returned to their pre-crisis level, they have more than doubled since the beginning of the year because of geopolitical tensions in the Red Sea.
+Transportation costs have more than doubled since the beginning of the year because of geopolitical tensions in the Red Sea.
+However, they are slowly decreasing.

 % of EU business in the construction industry reporting shortages of materials and equipment as a limiting production factor